flexigpt/llmtools-go/README.md

 - Cross-platform implementations for Linux, macOS, and Windows.
 - Instance-owned tools with configurable path policy.
-- Deterministic text-editing tools for line-oriented workflows.
+- Deterministic text-editing and unified-diff patching tools for line-oriented workflows.
 - Shell command and script execution with timeouts, output caps, and command blocking.
 - Structured tool manifests and normalized outputs for text, files, and images.